redis/redis-doc/docs/connect/cli.md

     $ redis-cli -u redis://LJenkins:p%40ssw0rd@redis-16379.hosted.com:16379/0 PING
     PONG

+**NOTE:**
+User, password and dbnum are optional.
+For authentication without a username, use username `default`.
+For TLS, use the scheme `rediss`.

 ## SSL/TLS

 By default, `redis-cli` uses a plain TCP connection to connect to Redis.